City located on the southeast coast of South Korea, capital during the kingdom of Silla

 Gyeongju is a coastal city in the far southeastern corner of North Gyeongsang Province in South Korea.
 Gyeongju was the capital of the ancient kingdom of Silla (57 BC – 935 AD) which ruled about two-thirds of the Korean Peninsula between the 7th and 9th centuries.

 The Gyeongju Historic Areas contain a remarkable concentration of outstanding examples of Korean Buddhist art, in the form of sculptures, reliefs, pagodas, and the remains of temples and palaces from the flowering, in particular between the 7th and 10th centuries, of this form of unique artistic expression.

-The property comprises five distinct areas situated in the centre of Gyeongju and in its suburbs.
+The property comprises five distinct areas situated in the center of Gyeongju and in its suburbs.

 The Mount Namsan Belt lies to the north of the city and covers 2,650 ha.
-The Buddhist monuments that have been excavated at the time of inscription include the ruins of 122 temples, 53 stone statues, 64 pagodas and 16 stone lanterns.
+The Buddhist monuments that have been excavated at the time of the inscription include the ruins of 122 temples, 53 stone statues, 64 pagodas, and 16 stone lanterns.